manasabheema/manasabheema/README.md

 - 👋 Hi, I’m Manasa
-- 👀 I’m interested in Logic Building (JavaScript)
-- 🌱 I’m currently learning Web Dev technologies (MERN stack)
+- 🌱 Acquiring Web Dev technologies (MERN stack)
-- 💞️ I’m looking to collaborate on JavaScript coding challenges and CSS wars.
+- 💞️ Looking to collaborate on JavaScript coding challenges and CSS wars.
-- 📫 How to reach me - through email - @manasaveenapatel@gmail.com, Linked in @manasabheema
+- 📫 One can reach me through email - @manasaveenapatel@gmail.com, Linked in @manasabheema

 <!---
 manasabheema/manasabheema is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.